Event Planner Resume Template

 - What skills should I put on a Event Planner resume?

 - The most in-demand skills for Event Planner roles include Microsoft Excel, Microsoft Office software, Microsoft Outlook, Microsoft PowerPoint, Microsoft Word.
-These are sourced from O*NET occupational data and current job postings.
+These are sourced from verified occupational data and current job postings.

 - What is the average salary for a Event Planner?

-- The median salary for a Event Planner is $59,440 per year according to the Bureau of Labor Statistics (SOC 13-1121).
+- The median salary for a Event Planner is $59,440 per year based on official government wage data.
 Actual salary varies by location, experience, and employer.

 - What certifications help a Event Planner resume stand out?

-- Key certifications for Event Planner roles include CMP, CSEP, CGMP.
+- Key certifications for Event Planner roles include Certified Wedding & Event Planner Program.
 Adding relevant certifications can increase your interview callback rate.